ThisIsSidam/random_datetime/README.md

 ## License

-This package is licensed under the GNU GPL3 License.
+This package is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.

 .
 .